Dream Bot Z10 Pro

 App: Xiaomi Home

 Connection: WiFi 2.4 GHz

 Capacity: 5200 mAh

 1x side brush

 1x power cable

-Lightning offer!
-Cyberport has the Dreame Bot Z10 Pro on offer for 24 hours for 369 euros.
-This is a really good price for a vacuum robot including a suction station!
+Lightning Deal!
+Media Markt has the Dreame Bot Z10 Pro on offer until Sunday for only 336,13 euros.
+That's a really good price for a vacuum robot including a suction station!

 Test: Dreame Bot Z10 Pro